 - The IRS is holding millions of dollars in refunds that have been returned as unable to be delivered.
 Some of it may be yours if you moved without notifying the IRS as they will use the last known address they have on file for you.

 - Many people also have unclaimed money which the IRS is holding because they did not file taxes when they were not legally required to.
 For example, if you had a job but your earnings were low enough that you were not required to file a return, you probably had taxes that were withheld from each paycheck.
 This money would have gone to the government and, without filing a return, you never triggered those funds to be returned to you.
 In addition, you may have earned too little to require that you file taxes, but enough so that you would have been entitled to the earned income tax credit.
-You have three years to go back and file the necessary forms to claim this money from the IRS.

 Important Things to Know About Unclaimed Money